 The Downtown Denver Partnership recognizes the economic significance of the Upper Downtown District.
 With the area’s prime location—featuring a concentration of high-rise office towers, multiple mobility options, proximity to the Colorado Convention Center and city and state government complexes—Upper Downtown remains today the area with the highest concentration of jobs and tax base in the Metro Denver region.
 In an effort to energize this critical area of Downtown Denver, the Downtown Denver Partnership has convened the Upper Downtown Stakeholder Group to lead a planning effort.

-The Downtown Denver Partnership is leading a bold vision for The 5280 Loop.
-Prioritizing people, health, culture and nature, The 5280 Loop is a new, distinctly Denver amenity, that connects many vibrant and diverse city center neighborhoods through the great urban outdoors, creating a powerful sense of place.
+The Downtown Denver Partnership is leading a bold vision for The 5280 Trail.
+Prioritizing people, health, culture and nature, The 5280 is a new, distinctly Denver amenity, that connects many vibrant and diverse city center neighborhoods through the great urban outdoors, creating a powerful sense of place.